This article contains affiliate links. This article was first published in October 2015 and has been updated several times, last time in June 2019.

 Forbes says that “There’s a particularly lucky spot upon The Sanchaya’s private beachfront reminiscent of the powder white sands at The Maldives, popular for wedding proposals” and this is why The Sanchaya remains one of the least known resorts on Bintan.
 It is secluded, despite being right in the middle of it all, and it is unknown, for it is not for everyone but only for the most discerning.
 Is it Bintan’s best kept secret?

 Inside, find 29 rooms in a beachfront estate designed with strong colonial looks of black and white.
-You are forgiven for forgetting you are just on Bintan for you could be in glamorous South Beach of even in Copacabana.
-Best of all, you will be at hotel in less than an hour from departing from the ferry terminal.
+You are forgiven for forgetting you are just on Bintan for you could be in glamorous South Beach or even in Copacabana.
+Best of all, you will be at the best resort in Bintan in less than an hour from departing from the ferry terminal.

 The latest luxury hotel to open on Bintan is The Residence Bintan by luxury hotel brand Cenizaro.
-The resort is on the beach, with pool beach and garden villas coming with privacy and style.
+This beach resort near Singapore is right on the sand, with pool beach and garden villas coming with privacy and style.
 As a newly opened resort, it has brought a much needed breath of fresh air and sophistication to a destination that can sometimes feel a bit dated.

 The Residence Bintan offers a variety of dining options from in-villa dining to beach BBQ, Indonesian flavours, fine dining and a beach pool-side bar with great views and drinks.